oroinc/documentation/user_guide/activities/activities_create_contact_request.rst

 Requests for OroCRM support, including partnership proposals, complaints, additional information and assistance requests that come from a :ref:`third-party application <admin-embedded-forms>` or have been registered directly in OroCRM are collected with the *"Create Contact Request"* actions.

+.. note:: See a short demo on `how to create and manage contact requests <https://www.orocrm.com/media-library/manage-contact-requests>`_, or keep reading the step-by-step guidance below.

 Create a Contact Request from OroCRM
 ------------------------------------